PascalSun/MIT-year2/README.md

   - Presentation: Tech Seminar Presentation
   - Scenario: Generate the data to test
   - Note: Some notes about it

 - GENG5505: Project management

 ----

 ## Introduction about Agile Web Development
-- Aim: Need to develop a website with match functions
+- Aim: Need to develop a website with match functions using mean stack
 - Due Date: 2017.5.26
 ### About my project